| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 that the eigenvalues are returned in a table; the member num

-contains their numerators and member denom contains their
+contains their numerators and member denom

 denominators.
 The quotients may easily overflow or underflow, and the